Parameterizing the Energy Dissipation Rate in Stably Stratified Flows: Abstract

 \section{Abstract}

-We use a database of direct numerical simulations to derive parameterizations for energy dissipation rate in stably stratified flows.
+We use a database of direct numerical simulations to evaluate parametrizations for energy dissipation rate in stably stratified flows.
 We show that shear-based formulations are more appropriate for stable boundary layers than commonly used buoyancy-based formulations.
 As part of the derivations, we explore several length scales of turbulence and investigate their dependence on local stability.

 \keywords{Buoyancy length scale; Integral length scale; Outer length scale; Ozmidov scale; Stable boundary layer}